JasonscHuang/OpenOLT_agent_v3.x/agent/README.md

 cd /broadcom
 ./dev_mgmt_daemon -d -pcie
 ```
-The `dev_mgmt_daemon` executable, when run in foreground, presents the CLI for Broadcom's BAL - Broadband Access Layer which is useful for debugging.

 While the first executable still runs (even in background), open another
 terminal and run *openolt*: